projectcapsule/capsule/docs/content/guides/rancher-projects/capsule-proxy-rancher.md

 Add the Clastix Helm repository `https://clastix.github.io/charts`.

-By updating the cache with the Clastix's Helm repository an Helm chart named *capsule-rancher-addon* is availble.
+By updating the cache with Clastix's Helm repository a Helm chart named `capsule-rancher-addon` is available.

 Install keeping attention to the following Helm values: